bitmark-inc/docs/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 + you [log in](https://docs.docker.com/engine/reference/commandline/login/) your docker with [docker hub]((https://hub.docker.com/)) account
 + you have and know your **public IP** address
 + you have **a bitcoin and a litecoin address** for receiving mining reward
-+ you may need to setup your network, ie. port forwarding, in order to allow other bitmark nodes to communicate with your bitmark node.
++ you may need to setup your network to allow other bitmark nodes to communicate with your bitmark node.
+You can check more information on "Important Notice On Network" below.

 ## Installation